anupama-creator/calculate-learn/README.md

 # calculate-learn
-This is small code for learning
+Fortran code for learning the numerical methods